ysymyth/3D-SDN/README.md

     --feat_normal True
 ```

 Then the edit results can be viewed at `./assets/example/vkitti-textural_edit_edit_60/index.html`.

 Simply do `cd ./assets/example/vkitti-textural_edit_edit_60 && python -m http.server 1234` and use your browser to connect to the server.
-You can expect to see the results with intermediate 2.5D representations rendered as follows.
+You should see the results with intermediate 2.5D representations rendered as follows.

 <img src="assets/results.jpg" width="800px"/>